gregorio-project/gregorio-test/README.md

 Each branch on this repository should correspond to the matching branch (i.e. the one with the same name) in the
 [main repository](https://github.com/gregorio-project/gregorio).
-That is, all the tests should pass when run against that branch with TeX Live 2020.
+That is, all the tests should pass when run against that branch with current TeX Live.
 Thus all new development in the main repository should create a corresponding branch here.
 The exception to this is a branch which should not break any existing test and requires no new tests.
 In this instance, it's acceptable to simply